 Amounts included in the financial statements are in Australian dollars and rounded to the nearest \$1,000 or, where that amount is \$500 or less, to zero, unless disclosure of the full amount is specifically required.

 (ii) Comparatives

-Comparative information reflects the audited financial statements for the 17 month period (ended 30 June 2017), except where restated as necessary to be consistent with disclosures in the current reporting period.
+Comparative information reflects the audited financial statements for period ended 30 June 2018, except where restated as necessary (Refer Note 27) to be consistent with disclosures in the current reporting period.